b1ink0/frappe-ui-react/GETTING-STARTED.md

 ### Step 2: Configuration

-**Option 1 (Recommended):** If you already have a Tailwind configuration, import the tailwind configuration from `frappe-ui-react` and use it as a preset or extend your existing configuration.
+**Option 1 (Tailwind v3 usage):** If you already have a Tailwind v3 configuration, import the tailwind configuration from `frappe-ui-react` and use it as a preset or extend your existing configuration.

 ```js
 // tailwind.config.js in your project